 For PC users, the “blue screen” is something you dread seeing.
-When your computer screen goes completely blue, it’s usually the sign of a hardware or driver-related error.
+When your computer screen goes completely blue, it’s usually a sign of hardware or driver-related errors.
 Most of the time when you see a blue screen, it will also display an error code.
 You can research your error code here to find out what’s causing your blue screen.

 If you aren’t sure how to fix the error with your PC, give The Lab a call and we’ll talk you through it or recommend you bring it in so we can take a look.

 Have you noticed your computer is starting to slow down?
 This can happen over time as you add more files, programs, and apps to your computer, but slow performance can also be caused by the type of hard drive your computer uses to store your data.

 Many times, what causes a computer to run slowly is the hard drive itself.
 The drive could be failing or completely full, which will massively decrease the performance.
 Most computers that struggle with speed have a Hard Disk Drive (HDD) instead of a Solid State Drive (SSD).

 The Difference Between A Hard Disk Drive And A Solid State Drive

 Hard Disk Drives (HDDs) read and write data off a magnetic rotating disk inside your computer.
 These drives can run slowly, even in a new computer, and over time they wear out due to mechanical failure.